jcopperman/qupapi/README.md

 # QUp Api
-ASP.Net C# webapi for quality assurance app - QUp
+ASP.Net C# webapi for quality assurance app - QUp - that facilates testing in a scrum environment

 Instructions:
 Build and run the solution.